nd198/Interview_Preperation/Technical/JavaScript/javascript.md

     console.log("\nMy Manager's items:", myManager.getItems());    // Output: [ 'Apples', 'Bananas' ]
     console.log("Your Manager's items:", yourManager.getItems()); // Output: [ 'Laptop', 'Mouse' ]  `
+**Memoization**
+Memoization in JavaScript is an optimization technique that significantly improves the performance of functions by caching the results of "expensive" function calls.
+When a memoized function is called with the same arguments again, instead of re-executing the entire computation, it returns the pre-computed result from its cache

+**How Memoization Works**
+    > The core idea behind memoization is to store the output of a function based on its input arguments.
+    > First Call: When a memoized function is called for the first time with a particular set of arguments, it performs its regular computation.
+    > Caching the Result: After computing the result, it stores this result in a cache (often an object or a Map).
+The arguments used for the call serve as the "key" to retrieve this stored result.
+    > Subsequent Calls: If the same function is called again with the identical arguments, the function first checks its cache.
+    > Returning Cached Result: If a result for those arguments is found in the cache, it's immediately returned without performing the computation again, saving time and resources.
+If not, the function computes the result, stores it, and then returns it.
+    > This process is often implemented using closures in JavaScript, where the cache is maintained within the scope of the memoized function[2].
+**Benefits of Memoization**
+    > Performance Improvement: The primary benefit is speeding up applications by avoiding redundant computations, especially for functions that are computationally intensive or frequently called[1][2][5].
+    > Reduced Recalculations: It prevents the same calculations from being performed over and over, leading to more efficient code[5].
+    > Enhanced User Experience: Faster execution times can result in a more responsive and fluid user experience in web applications.
+**Use Cases for Memoization**
+    Memoization is particularly useful in situations where:
+    > Functions have expensive computations: If a function involves heavy calculations, complex algorithms, or extensive data processing, memoization can save significant processing time by storing and reusing results[1][3].
+    > Recursive Algorithms: Classic examples like the Fibonacci sequence or factorial calculations often involve repeated calculations for the same subproblems.
+Memoization can drastically improve their performance by caching intermediate results[1][2][5][9][10].
+    > API Calls or Data Fetching: Caching responses from API calls or database queries with the same parameters can reduce network traffic and speed up data retrieval times[1].
+    > Data Transformations: Caching the results of costly data transformations can be beneficial when the same transformations are applied repeatedly[7].
+    > Frontend Frameworks (e.g., React): In frameworks like React, memoization (e.g., using React.memo, useCallback, useMemo hooks) can prevent unnecessary re-renders of components or re-execution of expensive functions as long as their inputs (props or dependencies) remain the same[2][7].

+        `console.log("Hello, World!");
+        function memoize(fn) {
+        const cache = {}; // The cache to store results

+        return function(...args) {
+            // Create a unique key from the function arguments
+            // JSON.stringify is a common way to handle various argument types console.log("arrrrrrrrrrrrrr==========", args)
+            const key = JSON.stringify(args);

+            // If the result is already in the cache, return it if (cache[key]) {
+            console.log('Fetching from cache for:', key);
+            return cache[key];
+            }

+            // Otherwise, execute the original function
+            console.log('Calculating result for:', key);
+            const result = fn.apply(this, args); // Use apply to pass arguments as an array and preserve 'this'

+            // Store the result in the cache before returning cache[key] = result;
+            return result;
+        };
+        }

+        // An example of an "expensive" function (e.g., calculating Fibonacci) function calculateFibonacci(n) {
+        console.log("nnnnnnnnnnnnnnn==========", n)
+        if (n <= 1) {
+            return n;
+        }
+        return calculateFibonacci(n - 1) + calculateFibonacci(n - 2);
+        }

+        // Create a memoized version of the Fibonacci function const memoizedFibonacci = memoize(calculateFibonacci);

+        console.log(memoizedFibonacci(10)); // Calculates and caches [1, 1]
+        console.log(memoizedFibonacci(10)); // Fetches from cache [1, 1]
+        console.log(memoizedFibonacci(15)); // Calculates and caches [1]
+        console.log(memoizedFibonacci(10)); // Fetches from cache [1]    `